Ever had a makeover? Want to see a drastic makeover that really paid off?

 Let’s just stop a minute and thank all of those hard-working fundraising staff, the office of one CAN make a difference, all of you nonprofits with 2 staff, you executive directors that don’t have a graphic designer on staff, who still want to show the impact of your programs and make your nonprofit look better and better to donors, and highlight the incredible donors you have.

-A big shout-out to Emma Gray, new Executive Director at Marathon Education Partners, who took a Graphic Design Webinar with me and Danielle Bardgette, and went right back to work on Monday and changed her entire annual report and made it better!
-Here’s the before (2010′s annual report) and below is the after.
+A big shout-out to Emma Gray, new Executive Director at Marathon Education Partners, who took an annual report webinar with me and went right back to work on Monday and changed her entire annual report and made it better!
+Here’s the before (2010’s annual report) and below is the after.
 I’m going to break it down for you, why one is better than the other.
 I’d love to get your comments as well.

 Here’s the Before: